leon8941/e-commerce/README.md

 ## Development:
+### Setup local development with Docker Compose:

+Make sure Docker is installed first proceed the following instructions.

+1. Installing dependencies: `scripts/install_lib.sh`
+2. Run database migration: `scripts/db_migration.sh`
+3. Start the server in detached mode `scripts/start_server.sh` or `docker-compose up`, and wait a couple of seconds for it to process.
+4. Go to `localhost:3000` for the client side, and `localhost:3000/admin` for the admin portal.

+### After sucessfully setup development environment, you can ...
+1. Run `docker-compose stop` to stop running containers, and `docker-compose start` to start back teh containers.
+2. Run `docker-compose down` to remove containers.
+3. Run `docker volume rm [VOLUME NAME]` to remove volumes created by Docker.

 ### Migrations with Sequelize:

 1. Generate model:

    `npx sequelize-cli model:generate --name AdminUser --attributes email:String,name:String password:String`
 2. Running migration: